andrew-canafe/miniftp-keylogger/README.md

 Fully-functional FTP keylogger that I wrote during my free time (2015).
 Written in x86-64 assembly language.
 Use at your own risk!

 ## Details:
-- Runs on Windows
+- Runs on 64-bit Windows
-- Written in x86-64
+- Written in pure assembly
 - Only 4 KB in size

 ## Features: